Bryntum

 This function selects the buttons and adds “click” event listeners to them that change the Gantt chart’s view mode.

-We need to call this function.
-Add the following function call inside of the fetchData function, below the addTaskCheckboxes(); line:
+3. In main.js, add the following function call inside the fetchData function, below the addTaskCheckboxes(); line:

 addViewModes();